fishfolk/jumpy/docs/physics.md

 }
 ```

-The same methods would be used for movement, for example, but in stead of checking for a collision, you would check for input.
+The same methods would be used for movement, for example, but instead of checking for a collision, you would check for input.
 For examples of this, check out the [`player node implementation`](https://github.com/fishfight/fish2/tree/master/src/nodes/player.rs).